Automating AI Agent Deployments with OpenAI’s New Tools

 - Run periodic tabletop exercises for incident response.

-Keep your automation blueprints and infra code under the same change control as the agent code.
+Keep the automation blueprints and infra code under the same change control as the agent code.
 That makes deployments auditable and rollbacks straightforward.

 Concrete takeaways

-- Isolate tools behind adapters and use a single feature flag to disable external effects quickly.
+- Keep tools behind adapters and use one feature flag to disable external effects quickly.

 - Test in layers: unit, integration with mocks, staging with real models, then canary.